-The testing of hypotheses of this kind will allow to incorporate the analysis of the TC into more general view on a text properties; specifically, the TC will be able to be interpreted within synergetic linguistics (Köhler 2005).
-Moreover, we assume that tests of theses hypotheses could also help to reveal which of approaches to the TC, i.e. based on word-forms, lemmas, or hrebs, represents the most appropriate way of text analysis, with regard to the complex functioning of the text.
+The testing of hypotheses of this kind will allow for incorporating the analysis of the TC into a more general view of text properties; specifically, the TC will be able to be interpreted within synergetic linguistics (Köhler 2005).
+Moreover, we assume that tests of these hypotheses could also help reveal which of the approaches to the TC, i.e. based on word-forms, lemmas, or hrebs, represents the most appropriate way of text analysis, with regard to the complex functioning of the text.